umavinoth/vagrant-automation/README.md

         Include gradle directory, gradlew.bat and gradlew files from following link https://github.com/bmuschko/gradle-in-action-source
-        to vagrant-gradle-wrapper directory in the source
+        to vagrant-gradle-wrapper directory in the source.

 Note: